 Investing in eCommerce SEO strategies is critical to the success of an online business.
 If you are looking to increase the visitors to your website and grow your business, then SEO is the way to go.
 In this post, we look at the best eCommerce SEO strategies for maximizing revenue.
 These strategies will not only generate more traffic, but they also make it easier for website visitors to find exactly what they want and convert into a sale.
-If you’ve got some of these outdated SEO tactics lurking about on your website, learn about how we can improve your SEO strategy by giving our team a call at (800) 796-8263 today.
+If you’ve got some of these outdated SEO tactics lurking about on your website, learn how to quickly improve them!

 Making a list of keywords is the first step in any effective SEO strategy.
 These are words that your target audience frequently types into Google.
 By creating content for these keywords, your page will show up when your audience uses Google.

 It’s advised to make a page around each main keyword, and then fill that page with a bunch of other keywords in that same category.
 To find keywords, you can use one of the many keyword tools on the market.
 Ahref and Semrush are great, but you can also use Google’s auto-predict function to find what your audience is searching for.

 This is something you should invest time in when it comes to SEO.
 The architecture of your site will have significant impact on how well your pages are served by Google.
 Optimizing your site architecture is all about making sure that content, images, videos etc are grouped logically so as not to confuse crawlers.

 You should have a site map in place, as well as having the correct tags associated with pages, which will help the crawlers know what they are looking at (and if any of them need to index or crawl again).